jayfunc/BetterLyrics/README.md

 ### About lyrics

-For a better experience, please use
+For a better experience, you can use [LDDC](https://github.com/chenmozhijin/LDDC) to download lyrics.

 ## Future work